github/opensource.guide/_articles/how-to-contribute.md

 * **Issues** are like starting a conversation or discussion
 * **Pull requests** are for starting work on a solution
-* **For lightweight communication,** such as a clarifying or how-to question, try asking a question on Stack Overflow, IRC, Slack, or other chat channels for the project
+* **For lightweight communication,** such as a clarifying or how-to question, try asking on Stack Overflow, IRC, Slack, or other chat channels, if the project has one

 Before you open an issue or pull request, check the project's contributing docs (usually a file called CONTRIBUTING, or in the README), to see whether you need to include anything specific.
 For example, they may ask that you follow a template, or require that you use tests.